ropensci/roweb3/content/blog/2021-11-18-devguide-0.7.0/index.md

 ## Updates to reviewer guidance

-The work on pkgcheck and buffy means we were able to remove some elements from reviewers' guidance:
+The work on pkgcheck and [automation](/commcalls/dec2021-automation/) means we were able to remove some elements from reviewers' guidance:

 * We no longer ask reviewers to run covr but we ask them to pay attentions to skipped tests.